ivansafrin/Polycode/BUILD.md

 # Building Polycode and dependencies #

-Polycode comes with hand maintained XCode and Visual Studio 2010 projects which may be found in Build subdirectories under the Bindings, Core, IDE, Modules, Player and Tools directories.

-There is also a CMake build generator for automatically downloading and building required 3rd party packages and Polycode itself.

-This document describes the CMake build system for Polycode.
+Polycode uses a CMake build generator for automatically downloading and building required 3rd party packages and Polycode itself.
+Polycode is setup for preferring custom static libraries over system ones, so please use the dependency build system even if you have all of the dependencies installed on your computer.

 The first dependency is CMake.
 It can be downloaded from http://cmake.org/cmake/resources/software.html or installed using apt